 You have been redirected to your local version of the requested page

-This Process Application Note details the inline analysis of moisture in a pilot scale granulation process with a NIRS Analyzer PRO from Metrohm Process Analytics.
-The NIRS Analyzer PRO offers fast, reagent-free, nondestructive analysis of residual moisture in powders with a fluid bed probe specifically designed for these applications.
+This Process Application Note provides a detailed account of the inline assessment of moisture during a pilot scale granulation process using a 2060 The NIR Analyzer from Metrohm Process Analytics.
+The 2060 The NIR Analyzer delivers rapid, reagent-free, and nondestructive analysis of residual moisture in powders, facilitated by a fluid bed probe specially tailored for such applications.

-Using near-infrared spectroscopy (NIRS) technology, the drying process in a fluid bed dryer can be quickly monitored inline to determine the residual moisture level for better process understanding, control, and end of drying process determination.
-The figure below shows a trend chart of the moisture content versus time determined by NIRS.
 A fluid bed probe specifically designed for these applications is used with a «spoon» and purge vents located on the probe tip (Figure 1a).
-After each NIR spectrum is collected, an air purge exiting through the ports in the probe clears the «spoon» for a new sample.
+After each NIR <spectrum is collected, an air purge exiting through the ports in the probe clears the «spoon» for a new sample.

 Figure 1. (a) Suggested placement for NIR «spoon» probe in a fluid bed dryer. (b) Trend chart of moisture content as determined by NIRS versus time.

 Figure 2.
-NIRS Analyzer PRO with fiber optic cable and probe.
+2060 The NIR Analyzer with fiber optic cable.

 Wavelength range used: 1100–1650 nm.
 Inline analysis is possible using a micro interactance reflectance probe with purge on collection tip directly in the fluid bed dryer.

 Table 1.
-Parameters to monitor in fluid bed dryer.
+Parameters to monitor in a fluid bed dryer.

 Analyte Concentration (%)